 Your traffic source and the countries you’re testing are super relevant.

 Because your affiliate manager at Mobidea may recommend a good offer to you but when you set it up and test it on Traffic Source A, you lose money and it doesn’t convert well, so you decide to quit and move on.

 You should test on a different traffic source before calling it quits.

 Here’s a tip:

-In some cases, you’ll find that a traffic source offers a few different delivery methods for pop traffic.
+In some cases, you’ll find that a traffic source offers a few different delivery methods for mobile pop traffic.

 The most common being popunder traffic, which typically has the most traffic volume.